magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 absorbed in the contemplation.
 The clearer and more conclusive the insight, the deeper inside the mind penetrates with its investigation, constantly supported by the calm of samādhi.
-This is what the practice of involves.
+This is what the practice of *kammaṭṭhāna:* involves.
 Continuous investigation in this way helps you to repeatedly let go of and ultimately destroy attachment to personality view.
 It brings an end to all remaining doubt and uncertainty about this heap of flesh we call the body and the letting go of blind attachment to rules and practices.

 Even in the event of serious illness, tropical fevers or different health problems that normally have a strong physical impact and shake